dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/H713WDWTUDo?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

   * buttons, eye tracking, vr, cameras, sensors!
-  * hololens, magic leap, kinect, oculus quest, google cardboard, actual cardboard
+  * magic leap, kinect, oculus quest, google cardboard, actual cardboard
   * raspberry Pi IoT kits, haptic gloves
   * iphones for AR

 ???
 * we have some devices available to play with
 * not today but if you are interested in any of these slack me